 In July 2020, we granted extensions of up to 123 days to two tenants who owed semi-annual rental payments totaling approximately \$343,000.
 These payments were originally scheduled to be paid on July 1, 2020, and the rent deferrals we granted to these tenants extend the new due dates to be on or before November 1, 2020, with all other terms of the existing lease agreements remaining unchanged.
-Additional time was granted to these tenants due to delays in payments owed to them from their respective processors, which were primarily caused by the strict government-mandated lockdowns in the state of Michigan in response to COVID-19.
-In addition, we are currently awaiting payment from one other tenant who owed an annual rental payment of approximately \$53,000 in July 2020.
-The delay in this payment is primarily due to a delay in our farmer's receipt of certain insurance payouts, which are expected to be settled during August 2020, at which time we expect to collect the rent owed to us.
-Based on the payment histories and current operational statuses of each of the respective tenants, we currently anticipate being able to collect these amounts in full within the aforementioned timeframes.
-We have not received any other requests from tenants seeking relief as a result of COVID-19, and all other tenants are current in their rental payments to us; however, no assurances can be made that we will not receive additional rent deferral or modification requests in the future.
+These rental payments were collected in full subsequent to September 30, 2020.
+We have not received any other requests from tenants seeking relief as a result of COVID-19; however, no assurances can be made that we will not receive additional rent deferral or modification requests in the future.